Moderate Dimension Reduction for $k$-Center Clustering: Moderate Dimension Reduction for -Center with Outliers

-Our proof uses a witness of size $O(kz)$, i.e., a subset $P'\subset P$ of size $|P'|=O(kz)$, such that $\OPT_{outliers}(P') = \Omega(\OPT_{outliers}(P))$.
 This witness follows from known results for coresets that are robust to outliers~\cite[Corollary 4]{AbbarAIMahabadiV13}.
 It is constructed by executing Gonzalez's algorithm $z+1$ times, each time deleting the points returned by the previous execution.
 An important property of this construction is that for every choice of $z$ outliers, one of the $z+1$ executions of Gonzalez's algorithm returns a set of points without outliers.
-We initially were not aware of~\cite{AbbarAIMahabadiV13}, and earlier versions of our paper (in particular, the preliminary version that appeared in SoCG 2024~\cite{JiangKS24}) presented it as a new result.
-For completeness, we prove the correctness of this witness in \Cref{sec:proof_witness_outliers}.
+We initially were not aware of~\cite{AbbarAIMahabadiV13}, and earlier versions of our paper (including the preliminary version in SoCG 2024~\cite{JiangKS24}) presented it as a new result.
+We prove the correctness of this witness for completeness.

-\begin{lemma}[Witness for the outliers variant \cite{AbbarAIMahabadiV13}] For every $k,z$ and $P\subset\R^d$, there is a subset $P'\subset P$ of size $|P'|=(k+1)(z+1)$, such that $\OPT_{outliers}(P')\in [\tfrac{1}{3}\OPT_{outliers}(P),\OPT_{outliers}(P)]$. \end{lemma}
+\begin{lemma}[Witness for the outliers variant \cite{AbbarAIMahabadiV13}] For every $k,z$ and $P\subset\R^d$, there is a subset $P'\subseteq P$ of size $|P'|=(k+1)(z+1)$, such that $\OPT_{outliers}(P')\in [\tfrac{1}{3}\OPT_{outliers}(P),\OPT_{outliers}(P)]$. \end{lemma}

 \begin{remark} The size of the witness of \Cref{lem:witness_outliers} is tight up to low-order terms, by the following example.
 Consider a set $X$ of $(k+1)z+1$ points, where there are $k+1$ locations with pairwise distances $1$, such that each location contains $z$ points, and the last remaining point is at distance $\tfrac{1}{3}$ from one of these locations.
-Clearly, the cost of $k$-center with $z$ outliers is $\tfrac{1}{6}$, by considering the $z$ points from one of the locations as outliers.
+Clearly, the cost of $k$-center with $z$ outliers is at least $\tfrac{1}{6}$, by considering the $z$ points from one of the locations as outliers.
 However, every strict subset of $X$ (i.e., excluding even one point) has cost $0$, as there will be a location with $z-1$ points, which can be taken as outliers, together with that last point. \end{remark}